Causes of Infertility in WomenColoCRM2020-07-21T12:36:05-06:00

 Infertility due to age is one of the most common causes of female infertility.
 As a woman gets older, the number of her eggs decreases rapidly.
 Additionally, the quality of her eggs also decreases increases the chance of chromosomal abnormalities.
 Studies have shown that approximately 70% of miscarriages are due to chromosomal abnormalities.

 Even after a full fertility work-up, for one in five couples an exact cause of infertility cannot be determined.
 Unexplained infertility is not the same thing as having no explanation, but rather reflects the fact that the tests performed have been normal.
 There is always an explanation!
-Often, in vitro fertilization (IVF) can reveal abnormalities in egg quality, sperm function, or embryo development that would not have been determined from standard testing.
+Often, IVF can reveal abnormalities in egg quality, sperm function, or embryo development that would not have been determined from standard testing.
 Thankfully, even when the cause of infertility is not known, various fertility treatments can eventually lead to delivery of a healthy baby.